Millions across North America await total solar eclipse | Science-Environment

 A total solar eclipse will have millions of people across a heavily populated swath of North America gazing toward the heavens on Monday as the moon completely blocks the sun for more than four minutes in some places.

 A total solar eclipse will have millions of people across a heavily populated swath of North America gazing toward the heavens on Monday as the moon completely blocks the sun for more than four minutes in some places.
-The eclipse will be viewable, weather permitting, along a path starting in Mexico and then crossing through the United States and into Canada.
+The eclipse will be viewable along a path starting in Mexico and then crossing through the United States and into Canada.
 (Reuters live coverage)

+Eclipse fans, hoping for cloudless skies, are gathering in places along the "path of totality" including in upstate New York, where the total eclipse will occur shortly after 3 p.m.
+(1900 GMT).
+At the Frontier Town campground in North Hudson, New York, children ran around wearing eclipse T-shirts, while parents set up tables, chairs and beer coolers.

+Connecticut residents Bob and Teresa Love were stretched out in the cargo bed of their pickup truck, eating pastries and hoping the forecasted clouds hold off long enough to see the show.
+"I'm trying not to get too excited because of weather, just trying to keep expectations real," said Teresa, 49.
+"Some people say it's life-changing.
+I don't know if it's going to be life-changing, but I think it's going to be cool to see."

-Eclipse fans are gathering in places along the "path of totality" including the city of Fredericksburg in central Texas, where the total eclipse will occur shortly after 1:30 p.m.
-(1830 GMT).
-That is where Michael Zeiler, a veteran eclipse chaser from New Mexico who already has witnessed 11 total eclipses across the globe, plans to be.
-"First-time viewers of a total eclipse will be gobsmacked by the sight," Zeiler said.
+Michael Zeiler, a veteran eclipse chaser from New Mexico who already has witnessed 11 total eclipses across the globe, planned to watch the event from the city of Fredericksburg in central Texas.
+"First-time viewers of a total eclipse will be gobsmacked by the sight," said Zeiler, a cartographer and amateur astronomer who created the Great American Eclipse website.
 "It will be a peak life experience."

 At up to 4 minutes and 28 seconds, this one will last longer than the total eclipse that streaked across parts of the United States in 2017, which clocked in at up to 2 minutes and 42 seconds.
 According to NASA, total eclipses can last anywhere from 10 seconds to about 7-1/2 minutes.
 Some cities along the path of totality include: Mazatlan, Mexico; San Antonio, Austin and Dallas, Texas; Indianapolis, Indiana; Cleveland, Ohio; Erie, Pennsylvania; both Niagara Falls, New York, and Niagara Falls, Ontario, site of the famed waterfall, and Montreal, Quebec.